Rabbits (web series)

-Rabbits is a 2002 web series of eight horror episodes created by David Lynch.
-Lynch himself referred to it as a sitcom.
-It depicts three humanoid rabbits, played by Scott Coffey, Laura Elena Harring (Note: In episode three, Rebekah Del Rio stands in for Laura Elena Harring.) and Naomi Watts, in a room.
-Their disjointed conversations are interrupted by a laugh track.
+Rabbits is a 2002 surrealist horror web series created by David Lynch.
+The series depicts three humanoid rabbits, played by Scott Coffey, Laura Elena Harring (Note: In episode three, Rebekah Del Rio stands in for Laura Elena Harring.) and Naomi Watts, who inhabit a living room.
+Their disjointed, bizarre conversations are occasionally interrupted by a laugh track.
 Rabbits is presented with the tagline "In a nameless city deluged by a continuous rain... three rabbits live with a fearful mystery".
+Lynch himself referred to the series as a sitcom.

-Originally consisting of a series of eight digitally-filmed episodes shown exclusively on Lynch's website, Rabbits is no longer available there.
-The films are now only available on DVD in the "Lime Green Set" collection of Lynch's films, in a re-edited four-episode version that does not contain episode three.
-As of 2020, Lynch had been occasionally uploading the original episodes to YouTube.
+Rabbits originally consisted of eight digitally-filmed episodes shown exclusively on Lynch's website.
+The films were made available on DVD in the 2008 Lime Green Box Set collection of Lynch's films, in a re-edited four-episode version that does not contain episode three.
+In 2020, select episodes of the series were uploaded to Lynch's official YouTube channel.

 The set and some footage of the Rabbits were reused in Lynch's 2006 feature film Inland Empire.